Meat ant: As pests

 Despite their beneficial importance to humans, meat ants are sometimes considered pests, due to these ants disturbing the soil in urban areas and entering human houses occasionally to feed.
-The nests may cause annoyance if they are built around gravel paths, tennis courts and other cleared spaces.
+The nests may cause annoyance if they are built around gravel paths, tennis courts and other cleared spaces - they do not nest in buildings or cause damage to them.
 Although meat ants enter houses occasionally, they have adapted well to urbanisation and populations can flourish in urban areas.
 During the early days of the city of Canberra, newly constructed suburbs provided new nest sites for meat ants.
 Unpaved streets, gravel paths and driveways are among the many new sites meat ants could nest in, making them a commonly encountered ant that may pose as a considerable pest to many.
 The abundance of food supplies from parks, plantations and home gardens also attracted meat ants to urban areas.
 They pose a serious problem for citrus growers in eastern Australia, because they affect the biological control of Hemiptera insects, specifically those who produce honeydew.
-Meat ants cannot sting, but they can induce irritating bites and secrete a defensive fluid from the end of their abdomen.
+The ants can also encourage outbreaks of certain pests, such as aphids and scale insects, by transporting them onto trees in orchards.
+Meat ants lack a stinger, but they can induce irritating bites and secrete a defensive fluid from the end of their abdomen.
 Meat ants have been reported causing mortality amongst poultry.